JuanPaLA/JuanPaLA/README.md

 ## What do I do? 🔭
 Currently I'm working in my biggest project with my friend <a href="https://github.com/gastonbecerra">@Gaston</a>: a complex web app social network that lets share, visualize and interact with data regarding demographics and other valuables indicators.
-- Front: made in React, material UI, redux and others technologies.
+- <a heref="https://github.com/gastonbecerra/gc-client">Front:</a> made in React, material UI, redux and others technologies.
-- Back: Nodes, express and other libraries.
+- <a heref="https://github.com/gastonbecerra/gc-server">Front:</a> Nodes, express and other libraries.
 - Data Layer: R!
 We could chage to Python if it needed.

 ## Contact 📫